gertlind/OEPL_week_menu/README.md

 Create the dayoftheweek sensor.

-The automation will run and update the e-paper screen as soon as meny.json changes.
+The automation will run and update the e-paper screen as soon as meny.json changes and at midnight to change day.